 Learn more about seasonal allergies in dogs here.

 How Do I Treat My Dog’s Eye Allergy?

 Most allergy reactions, especially those involving your dog’s eyes, will be treated with antihistamines recommended by your veterinarian.
-Antihistamines block the immune system’s histamine reaction to the allergen, thereby reducing the allergic reaction.
-Steroids may also be prescribed to reduce inflammation, and topical eye ointments to reduce discomfort may be useful in stemming an allergic reaction.
+Antihistamines block the immune system’s histamine reaction to the allergen, thereby reducing the symptoms.
+Steroids may also be prescribed to reduce inflammation, and topical eye ointments to reduce discomfort may be useful in stemming an allergy attack.

 There are many supplements available to support immune system functioning in your dog which may reduce allergic symptoms.
 A holistic veterinary practitioner can advise you.
 A combination of changes to the environment, medications, and natural treatments may be most successful for reducing allergy symptoms in the eye.